-In all, 150,296 publications, brochures, posters and videos were shipped in 2020-2021, including The Legal Eagle and Respect newsletters for middle and high school students, and Students Rights, Plagiarism Guide, Bill of Rights Bulletin, Beyond the Bill of Rights, Bullying Prevention Guide and other guides pertaining to conflict resolution and peer mediation.
-This is in addition to all the publications that were posted online due to the Covid-19 Pandemic.
+In all, over 300,000 publications, brochures, posters and videos were shipped in 2021-2022, including The Legal Eagle and Respect newsletters for middle and high school students, and Students Rights, Plagiarism Guide, Bill of Rights Bulletin, Beyond the Bill of Rights, Bullying Prevention Guide and other guides pertaining to conflict resolution and peer mediation.
+This is in addition to all the publications that are posted online.
 The Foundation also provides valuable webinars and other educational and informational online recourses including the use of social media.